FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Agenda for Special Meeting of Limerick City and County Council 23rd March 2015.md

 the Ministers for Agriculture and Finance to reinstate the Early Retirement

-Scheme and Installation Grant for our Farming Communities.--- 9
+Scheme and Installation Grant for our Farming Communities.
+---
+9

 Notice of Motion submitted by Councillor S. Browne